joergschultzelutter/mpad/docs/EXAMPLES.md

 - [aprs.fi](www.aprs.fi) for APRS call sign coordinates

 The very first usage of this command set will trigger a download of the ```de421.bsp``` ephemeris data file which will take a few seconds to complete.
-Once that download has been completed, all future attempts to calculate these celestial attempts will use that downloaded data file.
+Once that download has been completed, all future attempts to calculate these celestial attempts will use that previously downloaded data file.

 | What do we want | Command string User > MPAD | Response example MPAD > User |
 | --------------- | -------------------------- | ---------------------------- |